twitocode/Tantalum/content/University/Year 1/ECON 1BB3/Chapter 5 Notes.md

 ### Employment Insurance (EI)

 *   **Employment Insurance (EI)**: A government program that supports workers who lose their jobs.
 It replaces part of their income—about 55% up to a set maximum—so they can afford to spend more time searching for better jobs rather than immediately taking low-wage work.
-*   *This extra time raises the unemployment rate but leads to better matches between workers and jobs,* making the economy more productive.
+*   *This extra time raises the unemployment rate but leads to better matches between workers and jobs,*.
+It also increases the opportunity cost of going to work. making the economy more productive.
 EI also helps people avoid severe income loss, maintains consumer spending, and softens the impact of recessions.
 Most economists see it as beneficial overall.

 ### Minimum Wage